step-/find-n-run/usr/share/doc/findnrun/index.md

     #BROWSER=
     # Pressing HOTKEY_F2 cycles keyboard input focus between the command entry field and the search field.
     HOTKEY_F2=F2
+    # Entering IBOL+IBOL makes the search input field ignore all characters to the left of IBOL+IBOL included.
+    # This is a reserved setting; do not edit it.
+If you accidentally do, delete the line and restart findnrun.
+    IBOL=" "

 ## Command-line options